Table of Contents

 - Initiating customer refunds with vendors (if applicable)

 - Settling payouts with vendors

-- Verifying transaction through Reports
+- Verifying transactions through Reports

-Adding a Vendor on Payment Platform
+Adding a Vendor on the Payment Platform

 Here you have three options:

 - Use APIs to add vendor details to your Vendor payment system.